akka/akka/akka-docs/general/supervision.rst

 Akka implements a specific form called “parental supervision”.
 Actors can only be created by other actors—where the top-level actor is provided by the library—and each created actor is supervised by its parent.
-This restriction makes the formation of actor supervision hierarchies explicit and encourages sound design decisions.
+This restriction makes the formation of actor supervision hierarchies implicit and encourages sound design decisions.
 It should be noted that this also guarantees that actors cannot be orphaned or attached to supervisors from the outside, which might otherwise catch them unawares.
 In addition, this yields a natural and